Almohands87/Prompt-library/README.md

 # Prompt Workbench

-An img2img prompt library and builder for **Flux Kontext**, **Krea 2**, and similar AI image-editing tools — built as a single self-contained HTML file that runs entirely in your browser.
+An img2img prompt library and builder for **Flux 2**, **Krea 2**, and similar AI image-editing tools — built as a single self-contained HTML file that runs entirely in your browser.

 ![status](https://img.shields.io/badge/status-active-brightgreen) ![type](https://img.shields.io/badge/type-single--file%20app-blue)